 - Use up any foods that are unlikely to fit in your weight loss diet.
 Think pasta, rice and flour.
 And don’t buy anything of those foods.
 You won’t need them, therefore don’t create a temptation by having them at home.

 - Any foods that you aren’t able to use up have to go!
-For example, I’ve locked the chocolate and the pistachio butter jar in the cellar any have given the key to Chantal.
+For example, I’ve locked the chocolate and the pistachio butter jar in the cellar and gave the key to Chantal.
 This way it is impossible for me to cheat on those even if I lose control, because I would have to break open the cellar door.
 Even if Chantal is at home, the barrier of going down two floors is enough to hold the treats away.
 If you don’t have a cellar or something similar to lock away trigger foods, eliminate them completely from your home.
 Donate them or bring them to work for your colleagues.

 - Remove everything from your environment that could lead you astray.
 Unfollow all the “food porn” on social media.